SAS provides accommodations for qualified students in ACC's Adult Education (AE) and Continuing Education (CE) courses.

 STEPS = Skills, Training and Education for Personal Success

-STEPS is a program for adults with intellectual and developmental disabilities, who are interested in gaining skills to enter the workforce or continue to develop their education.
-STEPS provides a wealth of support to help adults achieve their individualized goals.
+STEPS is a program for adults with intellectual and developmental disabilities who want to gain skills to enter the workforce or further develop their education.
+STEPS provides a wealth of support to help adults achieve their goals.
 Working together with agencies and schools, we provide comprehensive support throughout this two-year program, leading toward increased independence and employability.
 STEPS offers many levels of support, choices, and plans for students.

 Students must complete an application and intake with the STEPS program before being admitted into STEPS.